Failure of the simultaneous block diagonalization technique applied to complete and cluster synchronization of random networks: Application of the SBD technique to cluster synchronization

 where the block $B_{\mbox{par}}$ is $C$-dimensional and the block $B_{\mbox{orth}}$ is $(N-C)$-dimensional.
 Hence, the largest block produced by the TSBD will have dimension $L=\max{(C,N-C)}$.
 Thus for the case of cluster synchronization, we define the performance index,

-Where $Z$ is the largest block dimension resulting from calculation of the FSBD for the set of matrices $\lbrace A, E_1, E_2,..., E_C \rbrace$ where $A$ is the adjacency matrix and $E_1, E_2,..., E_C$ are the matrices containing cluster information.
+where $Z$ is the largest block dimension resulting from calculation of the FSBD for the set of matrices $\lbrace A, E_1, E_2,..., E_C \rbrace$ and where $A$ is the adjacency matrix and $E_1, E_2,..., E_C$ are the previously defined cluster indicator matrices.
 Again the index compares the performance of the FSBD with that of the TSBD.
-An index $I_{cs}=0$ indicates that the reduction achieved by the FSBD is the same as that of the TSBD and is therefore regarded as a failure.
+An index $I_{cs}=0$ indicates that the reduction achieved by the FSBD is the same as that of the TSBD. {As before for the index $I_d$, we define application of the SBD technique to be a success (a failure) for large (low) values of $0 \leq I_{cs} \leq 1$.}

-Next we consider a numerical example for a random symmetric network with $C=4$ clusters generated using the algorithm previously described.
-Figure \ref{fig2} shows the network that is to be examined to measure the performance index for the SBD algorithm, with nodes color coded according to the equitable cluster they belong to.
+Next, we consider a numerical example for a random symmetric network with $C=4$ clusters generated using the algorithm described above.
+Figure \ref{fig2} (a) shows the network that is to be examined to measure the performance index for the SBD algorithm, with nodes color coded according to the equitable cluster to which they belong.